Training Sessions - Track 1

 Designed for CSIRTs, infrastructure operators, and incident coordinators, the session focuses on improving the human and procedural layers of response, especially in environments where cross-border cooperation is essential.

-Mirza Asrar Baig serves as the Founder and Chief Executive Officer of CTM360, driving the vision for the Digital Risk Protection stack that defines the company's ethos.
-His overarching goal is to cultivate a highly scalable platform under the mantra "Build Locally, Scale Globally," with a vision to position the Arab World as a global technology leader.
+Mirza Asrar Baig is the Founder and Chief Executive Officer of CTM360, and is the visionary behind developing the Digital Risk Protection stack that embodies the concept of the company.
+His focus remains on building a highly scalable platform with the vision “Build Locally, Scale Globally”, and he believes in empowering the Arab World to be recognized as a leader in technology research and development.

-With a background in Computer Science from King Fahd University of Petroleum and Minerals (KFUPM - Dhahran, Saudi Arabia), Mirza's educational foundation underscores his unwavering commitment to research and innovation.
-With over 30 years of experience in addressing Information Technology and Cybersecurity needs, he plays a pivotal role in fortifying the digital landscapes of various sectors worldwide.
+Mirza is a Computer Science graduate from King Fahd University of Petroleum and Minerals (KFUPM - Dhahran, Saudi Arabia).
+His educational background underscores his deep commitment to research and innovation.
+With over 30+ years of experience serving the Information Technology and Cybersecurity requirements of the GCC Financial Sector and government bodies, he is playing an instrumental role in safeguarding the region's digital landscape.

 February 27, 2026 12:30-13:00